briansheldon1/NeuralNetwork/README.md

 # Overview

 <p>
 This repository represents a personal project of coding a basic feedforward neural network from scratch in order to gain a deeper understanding for the inner-workings of machine learning libraries.
 While I aimed to avoid blindly copying code, I was also not trying to reinvent the wheel so began by heavily researching neural networks, backpropogation equations, and how others generally structure code for similar projects.
+I also utilized numpy for quick array processing and linear algebra functionalities.
 </p>

 <br>